 -Search and select University of South Carolina - Columbia - FullText@USC Columbia

-Google Scholar searches open access materials as well as items from many publishers, including some of the resources to which the University Of South Carolina School Of Medicine Library Libraries subscribe.
+Google Scholar searches open access materials as well as items from many publishers, including some of the resources to which the University of South Carolina School of Medicine Library Libraries subscribe.
 However, Google Scholar only searches a fraction of the published scholarly literature.
-The University of South Carolina School of Medicine Library licenses many online databases and resources provide more relevant, focused, up-to-date, and comprehensive information.
+The University of South Carolina School of Medicine Library licenses many online databases and resources that provide more relevant, focused, up-to-date, and comprehensive information.